wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

    "ontologyType": "Concept"
 }
 ```

 Where canonicalId is an identifier newly created by the same method as in [Identifiable.scala](https://github.com/wellcomecollection/catalogue-pipeline/blob/main/pipeline/id_minter/src/main/scala/weco/pipeline/id_minter/utils/Identifiable.scala),
-This identifier string will serve as the id for the Concept record, and will also be stored in the indentifiers list:
+This identifier string will serve as the id for the Concept record, and will also be stored in the identifiers list:

 ```json
 {